 To enforce this, a Password Policy Plugin is recommended.
 Secure passwords are as long as possible and you don’t even try to remember them yourself – just use a password manager for this.

 No matter whether the password was too simple or it was otherwise tapped: Thanks to the 2-factor authentication, effective protection against unauthorized access is possible.

-In addition to the normal login data, a token is requested, which is retrieved via a separate smartphone app – similar to the technology of online banking.
+In addition to the normal login data, a token is requested that is retrieved via a separate smartphone app – similar in technology to online banking.

 We recommend the free provider 2FAS.